clabe45/conlang-gpt/README.md

   --guide TEXT
   --dictionary TEXT
   --text TEXT
+  --similarity-threshold FLOAT  Maximum similarity between two words to be
+                                considered the same.
+Defaults to 0.98.
   --model TEXT                  OpenAI model to use --embedding-model TEXT        OpenAI model to use for word embeddings --help                        Show this message and exit.
 ```